UK tourists to Netherlands down 22% after Amsterdam urges Brits to stay away

 “Obviously, people are still free to fly to Amsterdam to enjoy the city as they please.
 This might invite a calmer kind of tourist as opposed to the so-called ‘louts’ that cause inner-city mayhem.
 The Dutch way certainly shows others that it is possible to shift the demographic of who arrives into the country which may, in the end, be better for other kinds of tourists.”

 New data, studied by travel industry trends analysts ForwardKeys, shows global arrivals into the Netherlands have fallen, reports The Times.
-As well as the campaign to discourage certain tourists, experts have blamed a cap on the number of flights that was introduced at Schiphol Airport, located just outside Amsterdam and one of Europe’s busiest aviation hubs.
+As well as the campaign to discourage certain tourists, experts have blamed a cap on the number of flights introduced at Schiphol airport, located just outside Amsterdam and one of Europe’s busiest aviation hubs.

 “That is obviously a hurdle and they have launched demarketing campaigns telling people to stay at home.